content-left-bg.png

 Activity scope

-This guideline relates to student participation in activities involving marine organisms (e.g. dissecting marine specimens, bait gathering, fishing, preparing marine organisms for consumption) to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in activities involving marine organisms (e.g. dissecting marine specimens, bait gathering, fishing, preparing marine organisms for consumption) to support curriculum delivery.
 This activity may involve the use of a range of equipment (e.g. sharp tools, fishing tackle, heating equipment).

 Rock fishing (fishing from rocky outcrops into the sea) is not permitted.